 Once a stable and well-aligned base of support is established in the lower body, simplifying the tensional variables in play, truly effective work can begin on the intricate layers of tissue surrounding the spine and ribcage.
 Deep abdominal work, Thai nerve work along the spine and sacrum, and movement-assisted intercostal work aid in re-balancing alignment throughout the entire torso.
 One’s ability to experience deep, three-dimensional, balanced breathing increases.
 Pain decreases and spinal/ribcage alignment improves.

 Step 4 - Integrate Extremities With Spine & Core

 Detailed work on the head and neck, including intraoral/intranasal work, begins the integration process.
 Segmental spinal rotation issues are addressed.
-Further techniques to balance the extremities with the core in gravity, including standing and seated movement-based bodywork techniques, are also utilized.
+Further techniques to balance the extremities with the core in gravity, including standing and seated movement-based bodywork techniques and viscerofascial work, are also utilized.
 By the end of a series, one will likely not only feel taller, but be taller.
 With less compression throughout the spine and ribcage, and improved whole-body alignment in gravity, one will continue to see positive benefits from the work long after the series is complete.

 Step 1 - Cultivating Two-Way Stretch & Elongation